thestriver/project-tracking-intro/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.
+This was a [Frontend Mentor](https://www.frontendmentor.io) challenge and it was fun trying to get this done with Pure CSS.
+Tried to avoid using Tachyons library which can sometimes bes frustrating!

-**Have fun building!** 🚀
+Going forward,  I would be only be taking on JS related challenges. 🚀